What makes a B2B eCommerce solution different from that of B2C?

 A few logical concepts that can boost your B2B business can be summarized as follows:

-This represents the brief introduction to the B2B solution.
-Features can be carefully selected and customized to meet the unique requirement of each business.
+This represents a brief introduction to the B2B solution.
+Features can be carefully selected and customized to meet the unique requirements of each business.